clinicedc/edc-model-wrapper/README.md

     '/admin/edc_model_wrapper/example/add/'

-All field attrs exist on the wrapper, except foreignkeys:
+All field attrs are converted to string and added to the wrapper, except foreignkeys:

     >>> wrapper.f1
     1
     >>> wrapper.f2
     2

-Custom methods:
+Custom methods/properties are, of course, available:

     >>> wrapper.hello()
     'hello'